cyverse-gis/cyverse-stac/README.md

 ## Creating STAC json & geojson files

 Within this repo there is a directory called `scripts`.
 Within it is a jupyter notebook `STAC_creation_latest.ipynb` that has python code for creating STAC json and geojson files from crawling over imagery assets.
+The script is designed to run in Cyverse Discovery Environment using the 'jupyter-lab geospatial' app.
 The code primarily uses the [pystac](https://pystac.readthedocs.io/en/stable/) library to create the STAC metadata.
 The STAC creation code is in active development.

 ### Here is what the code currently does: